 At about 4-9 kgs, their short coats are easy to groom and maintain.
 What isn’t easy about this breed is their stubbornness during training and their fear of strangers.

 Prioritize socialization early, and they should turn out just fine.

-18. The Boston Terrier and Miniature Schnauzer mix (also known as the MiniBoz)
+18. Boston Terrier & Miniature Schnauzer mix (AKA MiniBoz)

 A MiniBoz is a lively combination between a Miniature Schnauzer and a Boston terrier.

 Usually weighing between 4-11 kgs, they adapt well to most environments, including apartment buildings and homes.
 Their shaggy coat has a similar grooming schedule to the Schnauzer.

 The Miniboz loves children and families.
 Their gentle, loving, and playful personality make them calm and easy-going as well as easy to train.